agl-alexglopez/ccc/README.md

 - Why not header only?
 Readability, maintainability, and update ability, for changing implementations in the source files.
 If the user wants to explore the implementation everything should be easily understandable.
 Smaller object size and easier modular compilation is also nice.
 - Why not opaque pointers and true implementation hiding?
 This is not possible in C if the user is in charge of memory.
 The container types must be complete if the user wishes to store them on the stack or data segment.
 I try to present a clean interface.
 - Why flat maps?
 Mostly experimenting.
 Flat maps track the tree structure through indices not pointers.
 This makes the data structure copyable, relocatable, serializable, or writable to disk at the cost of pointer stability in most cases.
 This can also make logging and recording program state easier.
 - Why not a better hash map?
 Haven't gotten to it yet.
 This container has the most room for improvement.
-There are many exciting recent developments in hash tables that can built upon to improve this container.
+There are many exciting recent developments in hash tables that can be built upon to improve this container.
 - Why C23?
 It is a great standard that helps with some initialization and macro ideas implemented in the library.
 Clang covers all of the features used on many platforms.
 Newer gcc versions also have them covered.

 ## Related